Blog

 SOC 2 readiness assessment vs SOC 2 self-assessment: What’s the difference?

 SOC 2 readiness assessment and SOC 2 self-assessment are essentially the same; they review your organization’s audit preparedness and help you remediate the gaps, wherever applicable.
-In short, they prep you up for your Systems and Organizational Controls 2 audit, where the auditor reviews if you store your data securely.
+In short, both approaches prepare you for your SOC 2 audit, where an independent CPA firm evaluates whether your controls are suitably designed to meet the applicable Trust Services Criteria, and in the case of a Type 2 report, whether those controls operated effectively over a defined review period.

 But there are some significant differences that you should know before deciding which way to take.